ASAP Rocky: Shooting in Hollywood

 On April 20, 2022, Mayers was arrested by LAPD officers upon arriving to the Los Angeles International Airport after a vacation with his partner, Rihanna.
 He was arrested for a potential assault with a deadly weapon in a shooting that took place in Hollywood on November 6, 2021.
 The shooting victim, who survived the incident with only a graze to his knuckle, was reported to be former friend and collaborator Terell Ephron, better known as ASAP Relli.
 Bail was set at $550,000 and he was released shortly after.

 After his arrest, detectives executed a warrant to search his home, gaining entry by using a pry bar to force the gate open.
 Detectives took several boxes from his home to use as evidence.
 Investigating officers did not find any shell casings at the scene and recovered no fingerprints from the 9mm casings Ephron later provided to police.
-The gun allegedly used was never found during a search of Mayers' residence.
+The gun allegedly used was never found during a search of Mayers's residence.
 However, surveillance footage of the scene captured a man in a hooded sweatshirt, identified as the defendant, potentially holding a gun.
 On August 15, 2022, the Los Angeles County District Attorney's office filed charges against Mayers.

 On November 20, 2023, a Los Angeles judge, M.L.
 Villar, determined that there was sufficient evidence for Mayers to stand trial after hearing roughly a day and a half of testimony from two witnesses during a preliminary court hearing.
 On January 8, 2024, Mayers entered a plea of not guilty, turning down a plea bargain of six months in jail, and risking a maximum sentence of over 20 years in prison.
 Mayers missed a hearing scheduled for March 6, 2024.
 During a court hearing which took place on May 23, Mayers had his trial set to start on October 21.
 The trial start date was pushed back to January 21, 2025.
 In a departure from typical practices in LA County courts, the judge allowed cameras to record almost the entirety of the trial.
 The defense team and witnesses stated that Mayers had used a prop gun that fired blanks.
 Jurors were instructed that they could acquit Mayers if he fired in self-defense.
 On February 18, Mayers was found not guilty.